 |Additional Information (Publicly available):|

-This paper is part of an international conference exploring the interpretive potential of museum architecture and design
+This chapter is based on a paper presented at Narrative Space, 20-22 April 2010, University of Leicester, School of Museum Studies.
+This was an international conference exploring the interpretive potential of museum architecture and design.

 |Keywords/subjects not otherwise listed:||Narrativity, narrative environment, methodology, scales, author, telling, story, audience, context|